reimagined/hacker-news-resolve/README.md

 ### GraphQL

-Extend the GraphQL schema file by adding the Comment type and queries.
+Extend the GraphQL schema file by adding the `Comment` type and queries.
-Comment contains the `replies` field which is a list of comments.
+A comment contains the `replies` field which is a list of comments.
 It provides the tree-like structure for included comments.

-Add also an array of comments to the Story type.
+You need to also an comments array to the `Story` type.

 ```js
 // ./common/read-models/graphql/schema.js